-- Storage is limited to one weapon per person. - A Middlebury College weapon permit may be issued for one academic year or the length of the student's program. - Owners must provide a soft case for the storage of their weapon. - If the weapon is a firearm, a chamber locking device must be provided and attached by the owner. - Owner's must claim and remove their weapon from campus at the close of the academic term or at the time they move out of campus student housing. - Any violation of this policy will result in the loss of the privilege to store a weapon on campus and may result in disciplinary action. - Any request to store more than one weapon must be submitted in writing to the director of Public Safety at least 15 business days prior to the start of the academic program.
+- In order to store a weapon, contact the Department of Public Safety (802.443.5133) to arrange an appointment date and time. - Storage is limited to one weapon per person. - A Middlebury College weapon permit may be issued for one academic year or the length of the student's program. - Owners must provide a soft case for the storage of their weapon. - If the weapon is a firearm, a chamber locking device must be provided and attached by the owner. - Owner's must claim and remove their weapon from campus at the close of the academic term or at the time they move out of campus student housing. - Any violation of this policy will result in the loss of the privilege to store a weapon on campus and may result in disciplinary action. - Any request to store more than one weapon must be submitted in writing to the Associate Vice President of Safety at least 15 business days prior to the start of the academic program.